gazebosim/docs/citadel/install.md

  * Ubuntu Bionic on amd64/i386
  * MacOS Mojave
-     * Ignition currently only works in headless mode
-     * Headless mode: GUI does not render; instead of using `ign gazebo fuel.sdf` command, use `ign gazebo -s fuel.sdf` to start the server only.
+     * Ignition currently only works in headless mode (GUI does not render; instead of using `ign gazebo fuel.sdf` command, use `ign gazebo -s fuel.sdf` to start the server only.

 Windows support is still experimental although most of the packages should work as expected.
-There are no binaries for Windows at this moment.
-The `ign-gazebo` package is still not available for Windows, the installation should be done from source code.
+There are no binaries for Windows at this time.
+The `ign-gazebo` package is still not available for Windows; the installation should be done from source code.

 ## Citadel Libraries